jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_overview.rst

 .. important:: The automated encoding and hosting process takes up to **24 hours** to complete.

-If a step fails to complete successfully the process includes multiple automated retries.
+If a step does not complete successfully, the process automatically tries again multiple times.

 Course teams can track the status of each video file on the Studio **Video Uploads** page as the videos go through automated processing.